-Here are a couple of strategies to help you play the game.
+Here are a few strategies to help you play the game.
 Different people prefer different strategies so it is suggested that you try them out and select the one that works best for you.
 You should also try and use multiple strategies in the one game as different strategies can apply to different situations.

 Top Down vs Bottoms up!

 A problem often faced towards the end of a stage is when there is a single column of different coloured blocks, standing much taller than the others.
 In this case the column is almost impossible to remove.
-'Even Stevens' Strategists aim to defeat this problem by trying to remove from all columns evenly.
+"Even Stevens" strategists aim to defeat this problem by trying to remove from all columns evenly.
 However, others believe this unnecessary as the columns join together once completely removed.
 They instead focus on removing entire columns in order to avoid isolation.

 Slow and Steady

-This game, like many others on the site, was worked on by Flash game wizard, Ollie.
-At the main menu, simply click on the little cave drawing to the left of the Visual Effects button (as highlighted in the image below) to see a stylised cartoon of the Phantom Orange Shirt Guy.
+This game, like many others on the site, was worked on by Flash game wizard Ollie.
+At the main menu, simply click on the little cave drawing to the left of the Visual Effects button (as highlighted in the image below) to see a stylized cartoon of the Phantom Orange Shirt Guy.
 Or, in this case, the Phantom Animal Fur Skin Toga Guy.
 I guess he has to change his clothes sometimes...

 This game guide was written by: Terry